INFORMSJoC/2023.0245/README.md

 To replicate the results in [Figure EC.6 (A)](results/Figure%20EC.6%20(A).pdf) and [Figure EC.6 (B)](results/Figure%20EC.6%20(B).pdf), run the R script [Figure EC.6.R](scripts/Figure%20EC.6.R).
 The CSV data required for this replication is available in the [data](data/Figure%20EC.6/) folder.

 To replicate the results in Table 4 of the paper, run the notebook [Table 4.ipynb](scripts/Table%204.ipynb).
 The required pickle data for this replication is available upon request and has not been uploaded to this repository.
-Additionally, due to data privacy and security concerns, the out-of-sample demand data has been simulated within the code using fitted negative binomial distributions.
+Due to data privacy requirements, we are unable to provide the actual hospital demand data used in the case study.
+As such, the code uses simulated demand data from the fitted negative binomial distributions.

 ## Ongoing Development